ASE A4 Steering Suspension Practice Test

 32.

 Answer A is correct.
 A cupped or scalloped tire changes pitch from one surface to another.
-This is true with all tires, but much more pronounced with a cupped or scalloped tire.
+All tire treads make noise, but it is much more pronounced with a cupped tire.

 Answer B is wrong.
-A worn wheel bearing will also cause a growling sound in operation.
+A worn wheel bearing will also cause a growling sound.
 There is a difference.
-A worn wheel bearing does not contact the road so it doesn’t change pitch on different road surfaces.
-It makes a growling or whining noise that increases with speed and while turning.
+A worn wheel bearing does not contact the road, so its pitch does not change on different road surfaces.
+It makes a growling or whining noise that increases with vehicle speed and while turning.

 Answer D is wrong.
 Answer A is correct.